— Topics —

 Summary

-(2) Several observational studies suggest that there is at least a partial causal relationship between dieting and weight gain, while some researchers argue that dieting is merely a proxy marker for a tendency to overeat.
+the association between dieting and weight gain may be at least partly causal.
+However, some researchers argue that dieting is merely a proxy marker for a tendency to overeat.

 【 Full Text 】